NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

     Select the number of threads to use for each process.
 If 0, use the value in ~/.vwrc.

+--tif-tile-size <integer (default: 256 256)>
+    The dimensions of each block in the output image.

 --cache-size-mb <integer (default = 1024)>
     Set the system cache size, in MB.